Anytime You Need a Friend

 "Anytime You Need a Friend" is a song by American singer-songwriter Mariah Carey.
 She and Walter Afanasieff wrote and produced the track for her third studio album, Music Box (1993).
 It was released on May 24, 1994, through Columbia Records, as the fifth and final single from the album.
 The song is influenced by pop, R&B and gospel genres.
 While the album focused heavily on pop oriented and radio friendly material, "Anytime You Need a Friend" deviated from the formula, finishing as the only gospel-infused song on Music Box.
 Lyrically, the song's protagonist tells her love interest that anytime he may need a friend, she will be there unconditionally for him.
 Throughout the song's bridge and climax, critics noted the lyrics altering from those of a friend, to those of a lover.

-The song was well received by music critics, many of whom praised Carey's large spanning vocal range, as well as its gospel influence that they felt was missing on most of Music Box.
-"Anytime You Need a Friend" achieved strong worldwide chart positions, reaching number one in Finland in addition to the top ten in Canada, Iceland, the Netherlands, New Zealand, Panama, and the United Kingdom.
-It also charted within the top 20 in Australia, Belgium, France, Ireland, New Zealand, Scotland, Switzerland, and the United States.
+The song received acclaim from music critics, many of whom praised Carey's large spanning vocal range, as well as its gospel influence which they felt was missing on most of Music Box.
+"Anytime You Need a Friend" achieved strong worldwide chart positions, topping the charts in Finland and Israel, and reaching the top-ten in Canada, Iceland, the Netherlands, New Zealand, Panama, and the United Kingdom.
+It also charted within the top 20 in Australia, Belgium, France, Ireland, New Zealand, Scotland, and Switzerland.
+In the United States, it became her lowest-charting single on the Billboard Hot 100, peaking at number 12.

 Carey performed "Anytime You Need a Friend" live on several televised talk and award shows around the world, including the Late Show with David Letterman, the British music chart program Top of the Pops and German entertainment show Wetten, dass..?
 Additionally, the song served as a closing number on Carey's Music Box Tour and Daydream World Tour, and was featured on her compilation albums, Greatest Hits (2001) and The Ballads (2008).
 Although several remixes were commissioned for the song, the C+C remix became the most notable, being produced by C+C Music Factory's David Cole and Robert Clivillés, and the first of Carey's remixes to feature her on production credits.

 The song's music video was filmed by Danielle Federici, in New York during the summer of 1994.
 The video was filmed in black-and-white fashion, and features Carey's first image makeover, where she appears with a straightened hairstyle for the first time in her career.
 Additionally, the music video showcases scenes of Carey singing by a large church choir in a foyer, as well as several people, ranging from a small child to an elderly man, who are alone and depressed.
 As the video progresses, the child and man are befriended after brief interludes and prayers to God.
 The song's C+C remix also features its own music video, displaying behind the scenes footage of Carey and her staff enjoying themselves during the original video's filming.